morganstanley/testplan/doc/en/getting_started.rst

     git clone https://github.com/morganstanley/testplan.git
     cd testplan

-    # install all dev requirements
+    # install testplan in editable mode & all dev requirements
-    pip install -r requirements-txt  # this install testplan in editable mode
+    pip install -e .

-    #build the interactive UI (if you do not like it is opening a browserwindow remove the `-o`)
+    # build the interactive UI (if you do not like it is opening a browserwindow remove the `-o`)
     doit build_ui -o

 Internal tests